dialog-semiconductor/py_ble_manager/README.md

 3. Open a command prompt or terminal and navigate to the repository on your PC.

 4. Setup a virtual environment by calling: `<path_to/py_ble_manager>$ python -m venv ./venv`.

+    > **_NOTE:_**
-Note this library has been tested with Python v3.10.5.
+      This library has been tested with Python v3.10.5.
 To create a virtual environment that uses Python 3.10.5, you must already have Python 3.10.5 downloaded on your computer.
 To use the above command to create a Python 3.10.5 environment, Python 3.10.5 must be configured in your PATH.
 You can download it from the [python website](https://www.python.org/downloads/release/python-3105/).

 5. Activate the virtual environment.
 The specific command depends on your operating system.
 From a windows command prompt call: `<path_to_venv>\Scripts\activate.bat`